Sections of the Ride

 2

-2 small
+2 small ranges

-down hill into
+and down hill

 Pakistan and Indian